sharwari09/sp19-281-mavericks/ProjectJournal.md

 - Worked in discussing architecture for the BookMyEvent application.
 - Worked on finalizing backend databases for the app.

+### Arihant Sai: (Dashboard, Lambda Service)
+- Researched on how microservice help scale website
+- Decided on why RIAK database is important for dashboard
+- Implemented AWS lambda services for serverless communication between microservices
+- Created serverless dashboard service for high availibility
+- Allowed availibility of dashboard service even during the presence of event failures.

+### Sharwari Phadnis: (Events Microservice, Microsoft Azure Kubernetes Service)
+- Developed Events microservice that creates events on BookMyEvent App.
+- Worked on configuring Microsoft Azure Kubernetes Cluster
+- Built infrastructure on AKS required for running all microservices.
+- Deployed all the micro-services on Azure Kubernetes Service.
+- Worked in discussing architecture for the BookMyEvent application.

+### Sayali Patil: (Book Events Microservice, React GUI development)
+- Developed frontend of whole application using ReactJs with below features :
+User login , Listing already posted events, Registering new event, Booking one of the listed events
+- BookEventAPI GO service : 3 endpoints
+Booking event, Getting event by userID, Getting event by eventID
+- MongoDB sharded cluster for BookEventAPI - x-axis scaling as part of AKF scale cube
+- Worked in discussing architecture for the BookMyEvent application.
+- Worked on finalizing backend databases for the app.

+### Thol Chidambaram: (Dashboard, RIAK Cluster)
+- Developed increment user event bookings and user event views as part of user analytics dashboard in golang.
+- Implemented riak cluster and developed procedure for testing partiton tolerance in riak.
+- Tested the application for partition tolerance.

 ## Project Architecture Diagram :

 ![mavericks_latest](https://user-images.githubusercontent.com/4371600/57172019-6f088d00-6dcf-11e9-9d91-78b74062195c.jpg)